Membership Committee welcomes you!

 - Becoming active in our youth group, NFTY-Northwest Chapter, that meets regularly for social and educational programs

 - Enjoying special programming for young children (Tot Shabbats)

 - Partaking of a variety of adult education classes on a wide range of Jewish topics

 - Enrolling in conversion classes for those wishing to become Jews

-- Receiving our monthly newsletter, Shul Shofar, to stay abreast of synagogue events and activities
+- Receiving our newsletter, Shul Shofar, to stay abreast of synagogue events and activities

 - Becoming active in Sisterhood or Brotherhood